Global shares gain lift from Fed, Biden's stimulus

 “If it passes, I think it will have an impact on individual stocks that will pay a higher rate of tax or companies with founders who will pay capital gains and could sell stocks,” he said.

-MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) built on early gains and added 0.48%.
+MSCI’s broadest index of Asia-Pacific shares outside Japan built on early gains and added 0.48%.

 Markets in Japan were closed for a holiday but Nikkei futures rose 0.48%.